ibrahimfe/ibrahimfe/README.md

 # Who am I?

 Hi!
 My name is Ibrahim, and I am a driven and enthusiastic student at Sultan Ageng Tirtayasa University majoring in Informatics.
-I am currently learning [Python](www.python.org) as my second language.
-My first Language is [C++].
+I am currently learning [Python](https://www.python.org) as my second language.
+My first Language is C++.
 My passion for technology and computer science has led me to specialize in the areas of machine learning and data science.
 ## My Background

 I am a well-rounded individual with a diverse background in the technology field.
 I completed my vocational high school education in Computer Network Engineering, which gave me a strong foundation in network design, implementation, and maintenance.
 During my time at Sultan Ageng Tirtayasa University, I have had the opportunity to work as an intern at the International Office, where I honed my skills in teamwork, communication, and problem-solving.
 Additionally, my participation in LKS ITNSA in Serang City helped me to develop my critical-thinking skills and achieve a second-place finish.